-- Provide Board members with all Board materials one week prior to the scheduled meeting.
-Materials will include (but not be limited to): Board and committee minutes, financial statements, and other relevant materials to assist them in performing their duties. - Annually provide Board members with financial statements, a single audit and 990 forms to enable them to carry out their fiduciary responsibilities. - Be available to discuss the organization's programs, goals and outcomes. - Assist Board members by keeping them informed about the workforce system and by offering opportunities for professional development in support of Board governance function. - Respond promptly to inquiries and requests for information. - Work together in good faith toward achievement of CSCF goals.
+- Provide Board members with the Board Agenda one week prior to the scheduled meeting.
+Remaining materials will be provided prior to meeting and include (but not be limited to): Board and committee minutes, financial statements, and other relevant materials to assist them in performing their duties. - ❖ Annually provide Board members with financial statements, a single audit and 990 forms to enable them to carry out their fiduciary responsibilities. - ❖ Be available to discuss the organization's programs, goals and outcomes. - ❖ Assist Board members by keeping them informed about the workforce system and by offering opportunities for professional development in support of Board governance function. - Respond promptly to inquiries and requests for information. - ❖ Work together in good faith toward achievement of CSCF goals.